end2endzone/cmakeonaplate/README.md

 ## Philosophy ##
 The CMake scripts are written for an hypothetical C++ libray called `FooLib`.
-The FooLib project is designed to be simple and not complicated to understand.

-The project is structured in 2 different parts: the c++ library and sample library clients.
+The FooLib project is simple and not complicated to understand.
+The project is structured in 2 different parts: the c++ library and library clients.

 The library defines two targets: `foolib` and `footest`.
 The target `foolib` exposes the `sayHello()` function and the target `footest` has a single unit test which runs the `sayHello()` function.

-The sample library clients show multiple examples of how to use a deployed binary version of the c++ library.
+The library clients show multiple examples of how to use a deployed binary version of the c++ library.